Serbia–United States relations: US support of Serbian monarchists during World War II

-During the Second World War in Yugoslavia, the United States initially supported the royal government of Yugoslavia.
+During the World War II in Yugoslavia, the United States initially supported the royal government of Yugoslavia.
 When the Nazis invaded Yugoslavia in the spring of 1941, the United States provided large amounts of support to the Chetniks in the first years of the war.
 This support took place in the form of extensive clandestine relations between the Office of Strategic Services and Chetniks with William Donovan's administration.
 Such cooperation was highlighted by complex operations such as Operation Halyard, in which several hundred American pilots were rescued by Chetniks.

 However, OSS support for the Chetniks was compromised by the British government's MI6 policy of favoring the Yugoslav Partisans instead of the Chetniks.
 In 1943, the US government's support for the Chetniks over the Yugoslav Partisans was such that president Franklin D. Roosevelt discussed with Winston Churchill in a private conversation that he imagined that Yugoslavia's boundaries would be completely redrawn into three separate states, with Peter II being the monarch of an independent Serbian kingdom at the end of the war.
 The USAF and the RAF began bombing Belgrade in April 1944 when they came to the conclusion that the Nazi occupation could not be removed by Serbian resistance alone.

 The United States intelligence circles gradually conceded its influence on Yugoslav guerrilla operations to the British.
 At the end of the war, President Harry S. Truman dedicated a Legion of Merit to Chetnik leader Draža Mihailović, but the award wasn't revealed publicly until 2005.